 Slice hard boiled eggs and throw ’em on there.

 All that’s left is to add mayo and dill to taste, MIX.

-One thing I learned while making my grandma’s recipe is that she must use a lot more mayonnaise.
+One thing I learned while making my grandma’s recipe for this pea salad is that she must use a lot more mayonnaise than I realized.
 Her recipe card simply says “mayo or miracle whip to moisten”, no measurement.

 I tried to go small but eventually worked my way up to 5 tablespoons.
 You may want more, or you may not even want to measure!

 - 16 oz. package frozen peas, (no need to thaw or cook)

 - 1 medium onion, chopped (I used a white onion)

 - 5 tablespoons mayonnaise, (you may want more, to taste, depending on desired consistency)